Blue-Cardigan/whatgov/src/content/about-page.md

 To ensure our independence and transparency:
 - We're funded through user subscriptions, not advertising
 - We don't accept political donations
-- We have a cross-party advisory board
-- We publish regular transparency reports

 ## Our Values

 ### Accuracy
 - Direct from official parliamentary sources
-- Verified by expert reviewers
-- Clear marking of AI-generated content
 - Regular accuracy audits

 ### Accessibility